 Glue the sides, front, back, and bottom of the felt gingerbread house together.

 the roof piece(s) are done slightly differently.
-I wanted to create a hinged roof that could open on my toy gingerbread house, so I cut the two roof pieces out fo cardstock, but the felt covering both roof pieces is connected at the center.
+I wanted to create a hinged roof that could open on my toy gingerbread house, so I cut the two roof pieces out of foam-core, but the felt covering both roof pieces is connected at the center.
 Glue the roof piece to only one half of the gingerbread house, so the other roof flap can lift up and reveal the treasure trove of felt gingerbread house decorations inside.